zeroregard/orders/rfc/email-order-parsing-system.md

    - Support multiple languages (initially English)

 3. **Product Management**
-   - Match parsed items to existing products
+   - Match parsed items to existing products using LLM
    - Create new products when no match is found
    - Handle product variations and similar names

 4. **Draft Order System**
    - Create orders in "draft" status by default
    - Allow users to review and approve drafts
-   - Prevent automatic creation of non-draft orders
+   - Convert existing orders to non-draft (isDraft: false)

 5. **Deduplication**
    - Use email content hash as unique identifier